Cayman Islands AML update: 31 December 2018 AML officer deadline reminder and amended guidance notes

-As we noted in our earlier alert, investment funds that already existed on 1 June 2018 and which are registered with the Cayman Islands Monetary Authority (CIMA) as mutual funds, have to notify CIMA with details of the natural persons, at managerial level, appointed as their AML Officers¹.
-These appointments had to be made by 30 September 2018 and the notification has to be filed on CIMA’s REEFS portal by 31 December 2018.
+Investment Funds that already existed on 1 June 2018 and which are registered with the Cayman Islands Monetary Authority (CIMA) as mutual funds have to notify CIMA with details of the natural persons, at the managerial level, appointed as their AML Officers¹.
+These appointments had to be made by 30 September 2018, and the notification has to be filed on CIMA’s REEFS portal by 31 December 2018.

 For investment funds that are not CIMA regulated (eg private equity funds and exempt mutual funds) and which were in existence prior to 1 June 2018:

 - appointments of AML Officers must be made by 31 December 2018, and

 - there is no requirement for them to make any filings with any Cayman Islands authority regarding the details of their AML Officers.

 Investment Funds formed on 1 June 2018 have had to make these appointments from launch.

 CIMA has not issued specific guidance on AML Officer appointments for investment managers registered as excluded persons under the Securities Investment Business Law, which were in existence before 1 June 2018.
 Excluded persons probably also have until 31 December 2018 to make these appointments, however, and include those details in their annual declaration in early 2019.